masskro0/Urban-Test-Generator-Fuel-Scoring-Function/README.md

 You can check it with `python --version` .

 ## Installation
+Clone the repository: `git clone https://github.com/masskro0/bachelorthesis`

-Right-click on setup.ps1 and choose `Run with Powershell`.
+After extracting, right-click on setup.ps1 and choose `Run with Powershell`.
 This creates the virtual environment and installs the required packages automatically.
 You will be asked whether you want to install the additional packages which are needed for the traffic lights experiment.
 You can either install them [Y] or not [N].